junmckill/leavu3-mod/README.md

 # Leavu3

+See [the official forum thread](http://forums.eagle.ru/showthread.php?t=164329) for more info

 Leavu is a software for building home cockpits for DCS Flaming Cliffs.
 It uses [Dcs Remote 2](https://github.com/GiGurra/dcs-remote2) to communicate with DCS.
 Leavu currently includes one instrument - a generic MFD with 5 pages:
  * HSD
  * RWR